 As a new institution, WU continues to expand this tradition with a suite of carefully-focused programs that address the specific needs that led to its establishment.
-Worldwide University is a higher education initiative of ACAS.
+The first graduation was held in May 2020 in the graduate program in spiritual guidance.
+The second graduation was held in 2024 by graduating a class of the MA program.